| |

 employee and later the head of Pittsburgh's AFTRA chapter, explained to

-Hinds why so many UHF TV stations signed off in those early years:
+Hinds why so many UHF TV stations signed off in those early years: There weren't any viewers.
+At that time, no TV sethad a UHF band on it.
+You used to have to get a little

 box, a converter.
 And you hooked the converter into